oscarlab/graphene-contrib/tensorflow-serving-cluster/kubernetes/flannel/README.md

 # Flannel
-Falnnel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes and can be added to any existing Kubernetes cluster though it's simplest to add flannel before any pods using the pod network have been started.
+Falnnel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
+Before pods using the pod network are started, Kubernetes will add flannel to the Kubernetes cluster.

 # Deploy service

 ```
 kubectl apply -f ./deploy.yaml
 ```

 # Delete service

 ```